- Education and Science

 Sally Hemings' Legacy

 Sally Hemings was born to slave master and sea captain, John Wayles and his slave Elizabeth "Betty" Hemings.
 John Wayles died the year Sally was born.
 Sally's family then became the property of Thomas Jefferson.
-Sally's oldest son, Madison Hemmings, claimed that Thomas Jefferson is the father of Sally's children.
+Sally's oldest son, Madison Hemmings, claimed that Thomas Jefferson was the father of Sally's children.

 This was further argued by Eugene Abram Foster, who conducted a prominent DNA study that linked descendants of Thomas Jefferson to Sally Hemings.

 The fact that her children were fathered by Thomas Jefferson is no longer really in dispute.
-It has been proven with dna.
+It has been proven with DNA.
 Now, the question seems to be whether or not their sexual encounters were consensual for Sally.
 Were they in love?
 Or did Jefferson give her no choice?